KmeCnin/toolbox/README.md

 *For example* we could have an input trying to match a twitter username from url, like `twitter.com/Foo`, `Foo/status` or `twitter.com/Foo/status`.
 But we only want to keep the *username*.
 So we define `https://twitter.com/` as the **prefix** before the username and `/status/` as the **suffix** after the username.
 After applying `stripPrefix` and `stripSuffix`, we can get the stripped result which should be the username if the input was conform to twitter url pattern.

+## CollectionIterator
+Provide a functionnal way to work with PHP collections.